 - Losing interest in hobbies you once enjoyed because you’d rather drink

 If these symptoms sound familiar, speak with an addiction specialist today.
 It is never too late or too early to seek help.
-You can find October Road clinics in Asheville and Charlotte.
+You can find the October Road clinic conveniently located in Asheville.

 What Kind of Drug is Alcohol?